-Mahogany East Area-Three additional appraisal wells, Mahogany-4, Mahogany-5 and Mahogany Deep-2, have been drilled and suspended.
+Mahogany East Area-Three appraisal wells, Mahogany-4, Mahogany-5 and Mahogany Deep-2, have been drilled and suspended.
 The Mahogany Deep reservoir and the reservoirs encountered in the appraisal section of the Mahogany-3 well will be included in the Mahogany East Field.
 The Mahogany East Area was declared commercial on September 6, 2010, and a plan of development is currently being prepared for submission to Ghana's Ministry of Energy in early 2011.

-Tweneboa Discovery-One appraisal well, Tweneboa-2, has been drilled and suspended.
-Additional appraisal wells, Tweneboa-3, Tweneboa-4 and a drill stem test ("DST"), are planned for late 2010 to early 2011.
-A decision regarding commerciality of the Tweneboa discovery is expected to be made by the block partners in 2012.
+Tweneboa Discovery-Two appraisal wells, Tweneboa-2 and Tweneboa-3, have been drilled and suspended.
+Following additional appraisal, drilling and evaluation, a decision regarding commerciality of the Tweneboa discovery is expected to be made by the DT block partners in 2012.
 Following such a declaration, a plan of development would be prepared for submission to Ghana's Ministry of Energy within six months.